joshuamegnauth54/joshuamegnauth54.github.io/docs/tutoring/data/brief_tutorial/99_load_libraries.md

 author a package to make using my work easier then provide said library for everyone in the universe to use.

-The best part is that all of this is open source too as it should be\!
+The best part is that all of this is open source too—as it should be\!

 # What sorts of functionality is provided by libraries?